Benefits of the in-app subscription model

 App Always Updated

-To make a subscription-based application successful, developers need to increase the customer’s lifetime value–or in other words, get the users to stay subscribed and pay for as long as possible.
+To make a subscription-based application successful, developers need to increase the customer’s lifetime value–or in other words, get the users to stay subscribed and pay for mobile app subscriptions for as long as possible.

 And users won’t do that if nothing within the application changes–being features, content, or quality.
 As a result of that, one of the biggest benefits to users is that the app will always be updated and improved.
 That’s not something you expect with one-time purchases.